davidjoelhall/davidjoelhall.github.io/_posts/2017-04-01-filtering-tasks-in-todoist.markdown

 > ! == NOT

-> Prefixing a project with ## with include all sub-projects
+> Prefixing a project with ## will include all sub-projects

 Don't get me wrong, this is not a perfect service.
 There are numerous little idiosyncrasies (most of which are thanks to this being a web service first instead of native app first) that bug the crap out of me.
 This filtering setup, so far, is not one of them.